geokat/easygo/README.md

 case, they both have identical underlying types and at least one of them (`m`) does not have a [named type](https://go.dev/ref/spec#Types).

-`m1 = m2` causes a compilation error despite their identical underlying types, because they both have defined types.
+`m1 = m2` causes a compilation error despite the identical underlying types, because they both have defined types.

-Finally, `d1 = d2` causes an error because `int` is also a named type--predeclared types are considered named types according to the spec, which also mentions this:
+Finally, `d1 = d2` causes an error because `int` is also a named type—predeclared types are considered named types according to the spec, which also mentions this:

 > To avoid portability issues all numeric types are defined types...